kvb2univpitt/i2b2-demo/i2b2-data-demo/postgresql/README.md

 GRANT
 ```

-### Insert i2b2 Demo Data to the Database
+### Import the i2b2 Demo Data into the Database

-#### Download the i2b2 Software

-Download the [i2b2-data-1.7.12a.0001.zip](https://github.com/i2b2/i2b2-data/archive/refs/tags/v1.7.12a.0001.zip) and unzip the file to the directory ***i2b2-data-demo***.
+Download the zip file [i2b2-data-1.7.12a.0001.zip](https://github.com/i2b2/i2b2-data/archive/refs/tags/v1.7.12a.0001.zip) and extract it to the directory **i2b2-demo/i2b2-data-demo/postgresql**.

 #### Copy the Database Property Files to the i2b2-data Software

-Open up a terminal in the directory **i2b2-demo/i2b2-data-demo/postgresql**, where the **i2b2-data-1.7.12a.0001.zip** was extracted.
-Execute the following command to copy the database property files over:
+Open up a terminal in the directory **i2b2-demo/i2b2-data-demo/postgresql**, where the ***i2b2-data-1.7.12a.0001.zip*** was extracted, and execute the following command to copy the database property files over:

 ###### Linux / macOS: